drdaemos/xc5-docs/en/design_changes/implementing_horizontal_attribute_tabs.md

 # Implementation

-We start with {% link "creating an empty module" ref_KLBakhPi %} with developer ID **Tony** and module ID **ProductTabsChange**.
-This change comes to applying set of CSS rules, so we need to {% link "register a new CSS file" ref_viHdCWm0 %}.
+We start with {% link "creating an empty module" ref_TZnqVJsw %} with developer ID **Tony** and module ID **ProductTabsChange**.
+This change comes to applying set of CSS rules, so we need to {% link "register a new CSS file" ref_omMqRbnh %}.
 We create the
 `<X-Cart>/classes/XLite/Module/Tony/ProductTabsChange/View/AView.php` file with the following content:

 {% highlight php %}{% raw %}